Casiquiare canal: Geography

-The general course is south-west, and its length, including windings, is about 200 mi.
-Its width, at its bifurcation with the Orinoco, is approximately 300 ft, with a current towards the Rio Negro of 0.75 mph.
-However, as it gains in volume from the very numerous tributary streams, large and small, that it receives en route, its velocity increases, and in the wet season reaches 5 mph, even 8 mph in certain stretches.
+The general course is southwest, and its length is about 200 mi.
+Its width at its bifurcation with the Orinoco is approximately 300 ft, with a current towards the Rio Negro of 0.75 mph.
+However, as it gains in volume from its numerous tributary streams its velocity increases, and in the wet season the stream reaches 5 mph, even 8 mph in certain stretches.
 It broadens considerably as it approaches its mouth, where it is about 1750 ft wide.
 The volume of water the Casiquiare captures from the Orinoco is small in comparison to what it accumulates in its course.
 Nevertheless, the geological processes are ongoing, and evidence points to a slow and gradual increase in the size of Casiquiare.
 It is likely that stream capture is in progress, i.e. what currently is the uppermost Orinoco basin, including Cunucunuma River, eventually will be entirely diverted by the Casiquiare into the Amazon basin.

 In flood time, it is said to have a second connection with the Rio Negro by a branch, which it throws off to the westward, called the Itinivini, which leaves it at a point about 50 mi above its mouth.
-In the dry season, it has shallows, and is obstructed by sandbanks, a few rapids and granite rocks.
-Its shores are densely wooded, and the soil more fertile than that along the Rio Negro.
-The general slope of the plains through which the canal runs is south-west, but those of the Rio Negro slope south-east.
+In the dry season it has shallows and is obstructed by sandbanks, a few rapids, and granite rocks.
+Its shores are densely wooded, and the soil is more fertile than along the Rio Negro.
+The general slope of the plains through which the canal runs is southwest, but those of the Rio Negro slope southeast.

-The Casiquiare is not a sluggish canal on a flat tableland, but a great, rapid river which, if its upper waters had not found contact with the Orinoco, perhaps by cutting back, would belong entirely to the Negro branch of the Amazon.
+The Casiquiare is not a sluggish canal on a flat tableland but a rapid river which, if its upper waters had not found contact with the Orinoco, perhaps by cutting back, would belong entirely to the Rio Negro branch of the Amazon.
 To the west of the Casiquiare, there is a much shorter and easier portage between the Orinoco and Amazon basins, called the isthmus of Pimichin, which is reached by ascending the Temi branch of the Atabapo River, an affluent of the Orinoco.
-Although the Temi is somewhat obstructed, it is believed that it could easily be made navigable for small craft.
+Although the Temi is somewhat obstructed, it is believed that it could be made navigable for small craft.
 The isthmus is 10 mi across, with undulating ground, nowhere over 50 ft high, with swamps and marshes.
 In the early 20th century, it was much used for the transit of large canoes, which were hauled across it from the Temi River and reached the Rio Negro by a little stream called the Pimichin.